 The RS-232 DCE port allows your project to communicate with a PC or other DTE devices.
 The implementation of the DCE port on the PDB allows for full flow-control (both transmit and receive).
-Note that the pin names refer to function, hence X13-RX will connect to the receive pin (e.g., SERIN) of your project.
+Note that the pin names refer to those on the DTE device, hence X13-TX will connect to the receive pin of your project.